This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Once boiling, toss in the cinnamon stick and mix in both the turmeric and cayenne pepper.
+• Once boiling, add the cinnamon stick, turmeric, and cayenne pepper.

-• Turn down the heat to low, letting it simmer for about 10 minutes.
+• Reduce the heat to low and let it simmer for 10 minutes.

 Notes

-• Strain Carefully: Use a fine-mesh strainer to remove all particles, ensuring a smoother tea.
+• Strain well – Use a fine-mesh strainer for a smooth tea.

-• Adjust to Taste: Feel free to tweak the levels of honey or lemon according to your preference.
+• Adjust to taste – Add more honey or lemon to suit your preference.

 •